/aitask-audit-wrappers

 Phase 1 — Skill wrapper audit and port

-Scans every .claude/skills/aitask-*/SKILL.md and ensures all four wrappers exist:
+Scans every .claude/skills/aitask-*/SKILL.md and ensures the per-agent wrappers exist:

-.gemini/commands/<name>.toml— Gemini CLI command wrapper..agents/skills/<name>/SKILL.md— unified Codex CLI + Gemini CLI skill wrapper..opencode/skills/<name>/SKILL.md— OpenCode skill wrapper..opencode/commands/<name>.md— OpenCode command wrapper.
+.agents/skills/<name>/SKILL.md— Codex CLI (and other shared-root agents) skill wrapper..opencode/skills/<name>/SKILL.md— OpenCode skill wrapper..opencode/commands/<name>.md— OpenCode command wrapper.

 For each gap, the helper renders a wrapper from inline templates (description auto-extracted from the source-of-truth SKILL.md frontmatter via read_yaml_field).
-The skill displays the rendered diff per-gap, collects approval via AskUserQuestion, then writes approved wrappers and inserts approved policy entries at the alphabetically-correct positions.
+The skill displays the rendered diff per-gap, collects approval via AskUserQuestion, then writes approved wrappers at the alphabetically-correct positions.

 Phase 2 — Helper-script whitelist audit